 How do I know if a Free Weekend was successful?

 We built out some automated reporting for Free Weekends, so that you can see a data breakdown afterwards on the Sales and Activations Reporting portal.
 The automated stats will track new users, conversion rate, and gross revenue from conversions.

 What benefits should I expect from a Free Weekend?

 The primary benefit you should expect is some temporary increase in players, however you should think hard about why customers should care about trying your game now.
 It is important to remember that simply being 'free' does not automatically guarantee interest from customers, because there are already hundreds of great games available free all the time.
-Therefore, it is helpful to tie your free weekend to a discount on the game, and/or some meaningful new content for your existing players to re-engage with the game.
+Therefore, it is necessary to tie your free weekend to a discount on the game, and possibly some meaningful new content for your existing players to re-engage with the game.

 There are other benefits of a Free Weekend that aren't immediately measurable-- like the community benefit of a potential increase of playerbase, and all the people who just buy the game because it's on sale or being played by friends at the moment, regardless of the Free Weekend offer.

 What exactly do players receive during a Free Weekend?

 By default, a Free Weekend package will be a copy of your standard store package, providing the same appID(s) and depot(s).
 Users will be able to add the game to their account, install it, and play as much as they want during the Free Weekend period.
 At the end of the Free Weekend period, users have the license removed from their account and can no longer play.

 What if I want to gate access or limit content for Free Weekend players?